vincentbaylon/vincentbaylon/README.md

 ### Hi there 👋
 My name is Vincent (he/him) and I'm a Fullstack Software Engineer.
-I'm passionate about developing apps/sites that positively impact people's lives.
+I'm passionate about being creative and developing web apps that positively impact people's lives.

 <hr />